 Unlike DC motors, to control servo motor PWM signal is used.
 The duration of the positive pulse that determines the position, rather than speed, of the servo shaft.
 A neutral pulse value dependent on the servo (usually around 1.5ms) keeps the servo shaft in the centre position.
 Increasing that pulse value will make the servo turn clockwise, and a shorter pulse will turn the shaft anticlockwise.
 Servo control pulse is usually repeated every 20 milliseconds (depends from servo motor).
 We always must tell the servo where to go, even if that means remaining in the same position.

-When a servo receives command to move, it will move to the position and will try hold that position, even if external force pushes against it.
+When a servo receives command to move, it will move to the position and will try to keep that position, even if external force pushes against it.

 A stepper motor is essentially a servo motor that uses a different method of control.
 Stepper motors utilize multiple toothed electromagnets arranged around a central gear to define position.